ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 - Should not use `constructor` but use `initializer` modifier instead

-An upgradeable contract cannot have a `constructor` in order to replace the functionality of constructor it is recommended to create a function with `initializer` modifier which allow the function to be called once.
+An upgradeable contract cannot have a `constructor` in order to replace the functionality of constructor it is recommended to create a function with `initializer` modifier which allows the function to be called once.

 - Handle `selfdestruct` and `delegatecall` with care